elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

     moxz:~>yum install xorg-x11-drv-nvidia-libs moxz:~>yum install akmod-nvidia

-After I had installed the nVidia driver, I looked over the nVidia page entitled &#8220;<a href="http://http.download.nvidia.com/XFree86/Linux-x86/1.0-8762/README/chapter-03.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://http.download.nvidia.com/XFree86/Linux-x86/1.0-8762/README/chapter-03.html']);">Configuring X for the NVIDIA Driver</a>&#8221; and from that page:
+After I had installed the nVidia driver, I looked over the nVidia page entitled "<a href="http://http.download.nvidia.com/XFree86/Linux-x86/1.0-8762/README/chapter-03.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://http.download.nvidia.com/XFree86/Linux-x86/1.0-8762/README/chapter-03.html']);">Configuring X for the NVIDIA Driver</a>" and from that page:

 > **Using nvidia-xconfig to configure the X server**
 >
 > nvidia-xconfig will find the X configuration file and modify it to use the NVIDIA X driver.
-In most cases, you can simply answer &#8220;Yes&#8221; when the installer asks if it should run it.
+In most cases, you can simply answer "Yes" when the installer asks if it should run it.
 If you need to reconfigure your X server later, you can run nvidia-xconfig again from a terminal. nvidia-xconfig will make a backup copy of your configuration file before modifying it.

 I decided to start from scratch just to see what happens, so here is what I did: